 Child Labor Statistics

-- According to the ILO, 152 million children, or almost one out of ten children worldwide, are engaged in child labor as of 2017.
-Of these, 73 million are five to 11 years old.
+- According to the ILO, 160 million children, or almost one out of ten children worldwide, are engaged in child labor as of the beginning of 2020.
+Of these, 89 million are 5 to 11 years old (ILO, 2021).
 In 2000, the estimate was 246 million child laborers worldwide.